kathleengeiger/kathleengeiger2.github.io/_pages/about.md

 This is an exciting era in the world of psychotherapy treatment and I look forward to the ways we continue to work with the brain science and research to treat emotional difficulties and mental disorders.

-Certified as a Somatic Experiencing Practictioner since 2018.[Somatic Psychotherapy](https://traumahealing.org).
+Certified as a Somatic Experiencing Practictioner [Somatic Psychotherapy](https://traumahealing.org).